Know Your No From Your Low

 Within the UK, there are legal definitions for the terms used to describe reduced alcohol drinks.

 However, the problem that UK producers have is these rules are inconsistent with those for overseas producers.
-They are able to label their drinks as Alcohol Free with an abv up to 0.5%.
-Luckily, the labelling laws from 1996 (see link below) are being reviewed with a view to levelling the playing field.
+They are able to follow the rules in their home country which enables them to label their drinks as Alcohol Free with a different abv, usually up to 0.5%.

 Low alcoholA drink with an alcohol by volume (abv) of above 0.5% but not more than 1.2%.